Presidency of Jimmy Carter: Judicial appointments

-Among presidents who served at least one full term, Carter is the only one who never made an appointment to the Supreme Court.
+Among presidents who served at least one full term, Carter was the only one who never made an appointment to the Supreme Court.
 Carter appointed 56 judges to the United States Courts of Appeals, and 203 judges to the United States district courts.
-Two of his circuit court appointees – Stephen Breyer and Ruth Bader Ginsburg – were later appointed to the Supreme Court by Bill Clinton.
+Two of his circuit court appointees – Stephen Breyer and Ruth Bader Ginsburg – were later promoted to the Supreme Court by Bill Clinton.
 Carter was the first president to make demographic diversity a key priority in the selection of judicial nominees.
 During Carter's presidency, the number of female circuit court judges increased from one to twelve, the number of non-white male circuit judges increased from six to thirteen, the number of female district court judges increased from four to 32, and the number of non-white male district court judges increased from 23 to 55.
 Carter appointed the first female African-American circuit court judge, Amalya Lyle Kearse, the first Hispanic circuit court judge, Reynaldo Guerra Garza, and the first female Hispanic district court judge, Carmen Consuelo Cerezo.
 Federal Judicial Center data shows that Carter appointed more women (41) and people of color (57) than had been appointed by all past presidents combined (10 women and 35 people of color).